Masarah/community_broker_score/README.md

 Format of edge and node files:

+  Format of edge and node files:

-    A node dataframe with two mandatory columns:
+    A node dataframe with two mandatory ordered columns:
       - Column 1: id of each unique node
       - Column 2: id of the community in which each unique node belongs

-    An undirected edge dataframe in which each row in the edge dataframe represents a relationship (a tie or an edge) between two nodes.
+    An edge dataframe with the first two columns representing an undirected relationship (a tie or an edge or a pair) between two nodes.

 ## Procedure